Skip to main content

 Entergy Mississippi EV Status

-• Public charging: Entergy is investing in public charging infrastructure along major Mississippi corridors
+• Public charging infrastructure: Entergy is investing in public DC fast charging along Mississippi highway corridors (I-55, I-20, US-49, US-61), complementing residential charging

-Beyond Entergy Mississippi, other utilities serve parts of the state:
+Beyond Entergy Mississippi, three other utility groups serve the state:

 Mississippi Power (Southern Company)